erfanakk/visual-search-for-fashion/detection-segmentation/README.md

 [EfficientDet D7 1536x1536](http://download.tensorflow.org/models/object_detection/tf2/20200711/efficientdet_d7_coco17_tpu-32.tar.gz)                             | 325         | 51.2           | Boxes

-## Overview
+## Overview `Clothes Detector`

+- Object detection combines classification and localization to determine what objects are in the image or video and specify where they are in the image.
+It applies classification to distinct objects and uses bounding boxes, as shown below.

-`Deep Clothes Detector` is a clothes detection framework based on [EfficientDet D3([https://github.com/rbgirshick/fast-rcnn](http://download.tensorflow.org/models/object_detection/tf2/20200711/efficientdet_d3_coco17_tpu-32.tar.gz).
+`Deep Clothes Detector` is a clothes detection framework based on [EfficientDet D3](http://download.tensorflow.org/models/object_detection/tf2/20200711/efficientdet_d3_coco17_tpu-32.tar.gz).
 Given a fashion image, this software finds and localizes potential *upper-body clothes*